KALIJACK1997/KALIJACK1997/README.md

-- 👋 Hi, I’m Kalidass Ayyanar
+- 🙋‍♂️ Hi, I’m Kalidass Ayyanar
 - 👀 I’m interested in Android Developer
-- 🌱 I’m currently learning Kotlin
+- 🧑‍💻 I’m currently learning Kotlin
 - 💞️ I’m looking to collaborate on Android project
 - 📫 How to reach me kalijackas12@gmail.com
+- 🌐 linkedIn id www.linkedin.com/in/kali-dass-07b523242

 <!---
 KALIJACK1997/KALIJACK1997 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.